People find themselves drawn to different kinds of dogs. Some love tiny lap dogs, while others prefer slobbery giant dogs.

 Like most canines, your giant dog will require a few toys.
 Toys not only give your dog the chance to exercise their chewing instincts, but they also keep your dog mentally stimulated and help to ward off boredom.

 But, given their immense size and strong jaws, giant dogs require very tough and durable toys.
 Most typical dog toys are simply incapable of withstanding the type of punishment giant dog breeds can dish out.

 Regular-sized dog toys can also represent a choking hazard for giant breeds.
-You don’t, for example, want to provide a 200-pound Great Dane with a standard tennis ball -- he may end up swallowing the entire thing.
+You don’t, for example, want to provide a 200-pound Great Dane with a standard tennis ball — he may end up swallowing the entire thing.

-Fortunately, there are a number of high-quality, super-durable chew toys on the market, which should work well for giant dog breeds (be sure to check out our comprehensive review of indestructible dog toys for more information).
+Fortunately, there are a number of high-quality, super-durable chew toys on the market, which should work well for giant dog breeds (be sure to check out our comprehensive review of the best indestructible dog toys for more information).

 Two great choices include the Goughnuts Maxx 50 Stick and the KONG Extreme Goodie Bone.
 Both are available in sizes large enough for giant dog breeds, and they are both among the most durable chew toys on the market.

 Although they are much bigger than their average-sized counterparts, giant dog breeds still require the same type of care that smaller dogs do.

 You’ll have to be willing to purchase bigger toys, provide more space and accept a slightly shortened lifespan if you choose a giant dog breed, but you’ll be rewarded by a loving, loyal and lovable canine, who makes your life immeasurably better.